smykes/bbbadge/README.md

 ```

 ###Notes
-This is my first time using Git for version control, I appologize if there are a bunch of junk files in the project, I'm trying to lean as I go.
+This is my first time using Git for version control, I appologize if there are a bunch of junk files in the project, I'm trying to learn as I go.

 ###Disclaimer
 Dribbble belongs to Dribbble, LLC, if you use this adhere to their rules.
 If this plug-in breaks anything, it's not my fault.
 User beware.